HappyNatalie/levelup/README.md

 - add 'command_pripority' field to allow people to give certain tomes priority over others as it currently functions based on the slot the tome is in
 - add 'upgrade_of' field to allow people to have certian skills directly override others (new skill would replace old one and keep tome to use as a drop when done
 - add suppport for negative skill tome costs (mainly to support skill tomes that debuff but give more knowlege points in return
+- Anything you ask for! (if im smart enough to code it) Reach out to @happynatalie on discord if you have a good idea for a planned feature